Divisibility and Arithmetic Properties of a Class of Sparse Polynomials: Divisibility Properties

 We claim that if $k$ is not divisible by an odd prime $p<2^{\mu}$, then for all integers $j$ with $0\leq j\leq 2^{{\mu}-1}k+2^{{\mu}-1}-1$, the integer $b_{\mu}(k,j)$ is $k$ times an odd integer.
 But this would mean that

 this, with \eqref{6.2}, would prove the proposition.

 It remains to prove our claim.
 We rewrite \eqref{6.3} as

 where the dots indicate multiples of $(2^{\mu}k)^{\nu}$, $\nu\geq 2$.
+The second line of \eqref{6.4} is obtained from the first line by setting $x:=2^{\mu}k$ and expanding the first product as a polynomial in $x$.
+Then the constant coefficient is cancelled, the coefficient of $x$ is shown in the second line, and the rest is represented by the dots.

 Now by Lemma~\ref{lem:6.3}, the exact power of 2 that divides the expression in parentheses on the right of \eqref{6.4}, excluding the factor $k$, is $\mu+2^{\mu}-\mu-1$.
 Meanwhile, by Lemma~\ref{lem:6.2}, the exact power of 2 dividing the denominator $2^{\mu}!$ is also $2^{\mu}-1$.

 Finally we note that if $k$ is not divisible by any odd prime $p<2^{\mu}$, then there cannot be any cancellation with the denominator $2^{\mu}!$.
 This means that the integer $b_{\mu}(k,j)$ is divisible by $k$, and as we saw in the previous paragraph, the quotient is an odd integer.
 This completes the proof. \end{proof}